browserengineering/book/book/intro.md

 storage capacity.
 As so often happens with technology, the web had many similar predecessors, but only took its modern form once all the pieces came together.

-In the early days, the internet was a world wide network of computers, largely at universities, labs, and major corporations, linked by physical cables and communicating over application-specific protocols.
+In the early days, the internet was a world-wide network of computers, largely at universities, labs, and major corporations, linked by physical cables and communicating over application-specific protocols.
 The early web built on this foundation.
 Web pages were files in a specific format stored on specific